Scalingo/documentation/src/_posts/security/procedures/2000-01-01-secnumcloud.md

 1. Contact support using the standard means (email or chat)
 2. Provide the following information
    - Name of application
-   - Street address of owner
+   - Street address of the company / entity
    - Reason of requesting the access
-3. An answer will be provided under 7 business days
+3. An first answer will be provided under 7 business days
+4. _First-time domain or project registration only:_ an identity verification will be conducted.
+You may need to prepare the ID card or passport (or use official tools like [France Identité](https://france-identite.gouv.fr/justificatif/)) of the new app owner.
+If the requester is not the owner, the owner will have to also contact directly the support.

+Note: this identity verification will take place each time a new domain is added to the SecNumCloud region.

 ## Can my user get access to the `osc-secnum-fr1` region?